mcelayir/mcelayir.github.io/_posts/flutter-reader.md

 In this tutorial, we are going to build a simple JSON/XML reader application.

+Source code for this project can be found <a href="https://github.com/muratcancelayir/flutter_reader">here</a>.

 # Adding dependencies

-In this tutorial we are going to make http requests, read rss files and show content inside a webview.
+In this tutorial we are going to make HTTP requests, read RSS files and show content inside a web view.
 To do that, we are going to need following packages.

 <ul>
     <li><i>http</i> to make http requests</li>